A new Weyl group action related to the quasi-classical Gelfand-Graev action: Abstract

 \section{Abstract}

-We construct a Weyl group action on a certain class of varieties associated with quivers, which enables us to give a quiver theoretic partial explanation of the quasi-classical Gelfand-Graev action discovered in~\cite{Ginzburg:2015so,Ginzburg:2018la}.
+We construct a Weyl group action on the DKS type varieties, a certain class of varieties associated with quivers.
+As a result, on some special DKS type varieties, we can give a quiver theoretic explanation of the quasi-classical Gelfand-Graev action discovered by Ginzburg and Riche and studied by Ginzburg and Kazhdan recently.